-- 1. A programme to ensure that 50% of the total area of any highest erosion risk land (pasture) on the property is in permanent woody vegetation within 10 years of the farm environment plan being certified, where permanent woody vegetation: - (a) can reasonably be expected to reach canopy cover of at least 80% per hectare within 10 years of being established, and - (b) is not plantation forestry, and - (c) subject to meeting (a) and (b) above, may include appropriate planted species or species that may naturally regenerate. - 2.
-A programme of mitigations to ensure that the management of sediment loss from high erosion risk land (pasture) meets the following management goals: - A programme of mitigations to ensure that the management of sediment loss from high erosion risk land (pasture) meets the following management goals: - (a) Goal 1 The effects of stock grazing on sediment loss are minimised by managing grazing density and stock types/weights (particularly during winter months) to reflect the increased risk on high erosion risk land (pasture). - (b) Goal 2 The risk of sediment loss from critical source areas is minimised through identification of these areas, management of vegetation in and around these areas, stock grazing practices, and location and use of farm infrastructure. - (c) Goal 3 Land has appropriate soil conservation treatment to provide effective erosion control. - (d) Goal 4 The risk of sediment loss as a result of any earthworks permitted by the regional plan is minimised, including by compliance with Rules WH.R22/P.R20. - (e) Goal 5 The risk of sediment loss as a result of any vegetation clearance is not increased from associated land surface disturbance, and appropriate vegetation is established on the area as soon as practicable following any vegetation clearance. - A description of how the benefits of erosion control treatments will be maintained over time including by:
+A programme to ensure that 50% of the total area of any highest erosion risk land (pasture) priority erosion risk treatment land identified in accordance with 1 above, on the property is in permanent woody vegetation receives appropriate erosion control treatment. within 10 years of the farm environment plan being certified, where permanent woody vegetation:

+- (a) can reasonably be expected to reach canopy cover of at least 80% per hectare within 10 years of being established, and - (b) is not plantation forestry, and - (c) subject to meeting (a) and (b) above, may include appropriate planted species or species that may naturally regenerate. - 2.
+A programme of mitigations to ensure that the management of sediment loss from high erosion risk land (pasture) meets the following management goals: For the purpose of this Schedule, 'appropriate erosion control treatment' means one or more recognised erosion risk or sediment loss mitigation measures suitable to the characteristics of the farm and farm system, which may include, but need not be limited to ,the measures set out in respect of erosion risk in Table D1, except that grazing management (stock density and wintering) shall not, by itself, be considered appropriate. - 3.
+A programme of mitigations to ensure that the management of sediment loss from high erosion risk land (pasture)-priority erosion treatment land meets the following management goals: - Goal 1 The effects of stock grazing on sediment loss are minimised by managing grazing density and stock types/weights (particularly during winter months) to reflect the increased risk on high erosion risk land (pasture). - (b)Goal 2 The risk of sediment loss from critical source areas is minimised through identification of these areas, management of vegetation in and around these areas, stock grazing practices, and location and use of farm infrastructure. - (c) Goal 3 Land has appropriate soil conservation treatment to provide effective erosion control.

-- (a) Restricting stock access to ensure effective establishment and protection of the woody vegetation required by 1 above or mitigations implemented in accordance with 2 above, and - (b) Implementing an animal and/or plant pest management programme.
+- (d) Goal 4 The risk of sediment loss as a result of any earthworks permitted by the regional plan is minimised, including by compliance with Rules WH.R22/P.R20. - (e) Goal 5 The risk of sediment loss as a result of any vegetation clearance is not increased from associated land surface disturbance, and appropriate vegetation is established on the area as soon as practicable following any vegetation clearance. - 4.
+A description of how the benefits of erosion control treatments will be maintained over time including by: - (a) Restricting stock access to ensure effective establishment and protection of the woody vegetation required by 1 above or mitigations implemented in accordance with 2 above, and - (b) Implementing an animal and/or plant pest management programme.

-F Small stream riparian programme
+F Small stream riparian programmeStock exclusion and riparian management

-A farm environment plan for a farm in the Mākara or Mangaroa catchment must include a small stream riparian programme that contains the following:
+A farm environment plan for a farm in the Mākara or Mangaroa catchment must include-a small stream riparian programme that contains the following: